YuriyGuts/snake-ai-reinforcement/README.md

 ## Requirements
 All components have been written in Python 3.6.
 Training on GPU is supported but disabled by default.
-To install GPU dependencies, change `tensorflow` to `tensorflow-gpu` in the requirements file.
+If you have CUDA and would like to use a GPU, use the GPU version of TensorFlow by changing `tensorflow` to `tensorflow-gpu` in the requirements file.

 To install all Python dependencies, run:
 ```